How to Put Out the Flames of Employee Burnout

 The Truth about Burnout

-Findings from Shiftboard’s recent survey of more than 2,000 American workers revealed an urgent need for businesses to fundamentally change the way work is scheduled or risk losing more workers to burnout (or more progressive employers).
+Findings from Shiftboard’s 2023 survey of more than 2,000 American workers revealed an urgent need for businesses to fundamentally change the way work is scheduled or risk losing more workers to burnout (or more progressive employers).
 Other findings include:

 - 49 percent of hourly workers say that they’d be willing to take a reasonable pay cut if they had more control over their work schedule.